ethrlrnr/pc-toolbox/README.md

 **Export Scripts [Python 3] for backup and/or input for "testing" using automation purposes in this repo.
 Please note Prisma Cloud doesn't provide the ability to backup account setting from the UI as of early 2021.**:

+- **Backup All Settings** (Combines all the exports scripts below into this one file) - pc-backup-all-settings.py

 - **Cloud Accounts** (Main, Level 1, geared towards GCP/AWS.
 This will grab the 1 top level GCP account and AWS accounts) - pc-cloud-account-main-export.py
 - **Cloud Accounts** (Main, Level 2, geared towards GCP.
 This will export all synced GCP projects found in Prisma) - pc-cloud-account-gcp-projects-CSV-export.py
 - **Cloud Accounts** (Filters items out based on a string within the data frame) - pc-cloud-account-gcp-projects-string-filter-CSV-export.py